panoptes/panoptes.github.io/instructions.md

 # Building a PANOPTES Unit

-## Required Skills

-The baseline design is meant to be assembled by anyone with a basic knowledge of electronics, computers, and astronomy, and a taste for building things/tinkering.
+{% include warning.html text="The baseline design is meant to be assembled by anyone with a basic knowledge of electronics, computers, and astronomy, and a taste for building things/tinkering.
 There is no need to machine parts, and only standard tools are required (you will need a drill, screwdrivers, voltmeter).
-All electronics are readily available, and only need to be mounted and wired together.
+All electronics are readily available, and only need to be mounted and wired together." %}

 When assembling the electronics, use caution since you will be working with both AC and DC power.
 Electrocution is a hazard!
 If you have little or no prior experience assembling electronics, please work with someone who does.